 Instead of using room darkening curtains, keep it minimal: opt for lightweight mesh, shutter, cloth binds, or even sheer curtains.

 You can also place the curtain rod beyond the window frame to fully expose the windows.
 Pull the curtains away completely or use sheer window coverings to let in more light.
 If the outside view is an eyesore, you can use plants, flowers, and lamp shades to make the space look pretty and bright.
+On that note, check out the best plants for small apartments.

 Paint your ceilings the same color as the walls